-The responder fills the segments in array order until the data item has been completely written.
-The responder updates the segment length fields to reflect the actual amount of data that is being returned in each segment.
-If a Write chunk segment receives no data from the responder, the updated length of the segment MUST be zero.
+The responder fills the segments contiguously in array order until the result data item has been completely written into the Write chunk.
+The responder copies the consumed Write chunk segments into the Reply's RPC-over-RDMA header.
+As it does so, the responder updates the segment length fields to reflect the actual amount of data that is being returned in each segment, and updates the Write chunk's segment count to reflect how many segments were consumed.
+Unconsumed segments are omitted in the returned Write chunk.